What Couples Need to Know When They Come to Couples Therapy on a Verge of a Breakup?

 1. Do it for your own sake

 - History - history together has value and it’s important to make relationship decisions from a place of clarity and groundedness, rather than exasperation and helplessness.
-Together with my couples we work on resolving resentments and conflict in the relationship to create a space for making decisions based on clarity and connection to our higher purpose.
+Together with my couples, we work on resolving resentments and conflict in the relationship to create a space for making decisions based on clarity and connection to our higher purpose.

 - Patterns - our life unfolds in patterns and our relationship is part of our personal pattern acted out in synergy with our partner.
-Whether we leave the relationship or not, we can never leave our baggage behind – it will follow us wherever we go, until we deal with it.
+Whether we leave the relationship or not, we can never leave our baggage behind – it will follow us wherever we go until we deal with it.
 If we do not do our own growth work, which couples counseling is a version of, we are very likely to reenact the same drama with our next beloved.
-Alternative would be to stick around at least long enough to work through and resolve our stuff.
+The alternative would be to stick around at least long enough to work through and resolve our stuff.

 - Transformation - relationship is one of the most powerful transformative experiences we encounter.
-Running away from relationship problems is like quitting school after flanking a quiz- huge missed learning opportunity.
+Running away from relationship problems is like quitting school after flanking a quiz- a huge missed learning opportunity.

 2. Relationship Education - what relationships really are?

 Sometimes couples need some education about the nature and developmental stages of relationships.
 It’s amazing how little people know about one of the most talked about subjects:

 - Hallmark delusion – relationships are like children - they have developmental stages and each stage presents its set of challenges and learning opportunities that, once overcome, create deeper intimacy and stronger bond.
 For example, after our favorite sweet and romantic honeymoon stage of the relationship inevitably comes a stage of conflict and power struggle.
 Many couples freak out, thinking that something went terribly wrong, while in actuality this was totally predictable.
 To learn more about the Developmental stages of love check out my blog.